-THIS WORK AUTHORIZATION is made this, \\\\\ day of May, 2017, pursuant to the terms and conditions of Article 1 of the GENERAL PROVISIONS, Attachment A to the original Contract for Toll System Implementation, dated April 27, 2005 (the Contract) entered into by and between the Central Texas Regional Mobility Authority (the "Mobility Authority"), and Kapsch TrafficCom USA Inc., a.k.a.
+THIS WORK AUTHORIZATION is made this, \\\\ day of May, 2017, pursuant to the terms and conditions of Article 1 of the GENERAL PROVISIONS, Attachment A to the original Contract for Toll System Implementation, dated April 27, 2005 (the Contract) entered into by and between the Central Texas Regional Mobility Authority (the "Mobility Authority"), and Kapsch TrafficCom USA Inc., a.k.a.
 Schneider Electric Mobility NA (the Contractor).

-- PART I. The Contractor will perform toll collection and traffic management system integration services generally described in the Scope of Work attached hereto as Attachment A and illustrated in the Project Layout attached hereto as Attachment B. The Contractor's duties and responsibilities to coordinate with the CTRMA's contracted designer and roadway contractor is detailed in the Responsibilities Matrix attached hereto as Attachment C. The Contractor's duties are further described in the CTRMA Fixed Price Tolling Standard attached hereto as Attachment D. - PART II.
-The maximum amount payable under this Work Authorization No. 15 is \$1,735,364.18.
-This amount is based generally upon the estimated fees set forth in Schedule 1 of the Contract, as superseded by the fee schedule set forth in Attachment E hereto which is incorporated herein and made a part of this Work Authorization. - PART III.
-Payment to the Contractor for the services established under this Work Authorization shall be made in accordance with Article 12 of the Contract, and Attachment A, Article 1 of the GENERAL PROVISIONS. - PART IV.
+PART I. The Contractor will perform toll collection and traffic management system integration services generally described in the Scope of Work attached hereto as Attachment A and illustrated in the Project Layout attached hereto as Attachment B. The Contractor's duties and responsibilities to coordinate with the CTRMA's contracted designer and roadway contractor is detailed in the Responsibilities Matrix attached hereto as Attachment C. The Contractor's duties are further described in the CTRMA Fixed Price Tolling Standard attached hereto as Attachment D.

+PART II.
+The maximum amount payable under this Work Authorization No. 15 is $\frac{1,735,364.18}{1,735,364.18}$ .
+This amount is based generally upon the estimated fees set forth in Schedule 1 of the Contract, as superseded by the fee schedule set forth in Attachment E hereto which is incorporated herein and made a part of this Work Authorization.

+PART III.
+Payment to the Contractor for the services established under this Work Authorization shall be made in accordance with Article 12 of the Contract, and Attachment A, Article 1 of the GENERAL PROVISIONS.

+PART IV.
 This Work Authorization shall become effective on the date of execution by the parties hereto and shall terminate one (1) year after final acceptance, unless extended by a supplemental Work Authorization as provided in Attachment A, Article 1 of the GENERAL PROVISIONS.
-The work shall be performed in accordance with the Project Schedule and Milestones as set forth in Attachment F. - PART V. This Work Authorization No. 15 does not waive any of the parties' responsibilities and obligations provided under the Contract, and except as specifically modified by this Work Authorization, all such responsibilities and obligations remain in full force and effect. - IN WITNESS WHEREOF, this Work Authorization No. 15 is executed in duplicate counterparts and hereby accepted and acknowledged below.
+The work shall be performed in accordance with the Project Schedule and Milestones as set forth in Attachment F.

+PART V. This Work Authorization No. 15 does not waive any of the parties' responsibilities and obligations provided under the Contract, and except as specifically modified by this Work Authorization, all such responsibilities and obligations remain in full force and effect.

+IN WITNESS WHEREOF, this Work Authorization No. 15 is executed in duplicate counterparts and hereby accepted and acknowledged below.

 THE CONTRACTOR:

+Signature

-Signature Date -
+Date

--

 Typed/Printed Name and Title

-CENTRAL TEXAS REGIONAL MOBILITY AUTHORITY

-Executed for and approved by the Central Texas activating and/or carrying out the orders, establiauthorized by the Texas Transportation Commission ished policies or work programs
+Executed for and approved by the Central Texas Regional Mobility Authority for the purpose and effect of activating and/or carrying out the orders, established policies or work programs heretofore approved and authorized by the Texas Transportation Commission.

+Signature

-Signature Date -
+Date

-Typed/Printed Name and Title -
+Typed/Printed Name and Title